cdktf/cdktf-provider-okta/docs/groupSchemaProperty.python.md

 - *Type:* typing.List[str]

-Custom Subschema enumerated value of the property. see: developer.okta.com/docs/api/resources/schemas#user-profile-schema-property-object.
+Array of values a primitive property can be set to.
+See `array_enum` for arrays.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/group_schema_property#enum GroupSchemaProperty#enum}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/group_schema_property#enum GroupSchemaProperty#enum}

 ---